 If the bidder has recent data for the previous three or more months which has not yet been reported under the regulations, then this this can also be submitted as a reporting period.

-Any bidders who do not have a payment history record (as required by the standardised statements) e.g. new entrants, Special Purpose Vehicles (SPV’s) or Joint Ventures (JV’s), should not be disadvantaged in the procurement and are able to explain their circumstances in their responses.
+Any bidders who do not have a payment history record (as required by the standardised statements) e.g. new entrants, Special Purpose Vehicles (SPV’s) or Joint Ventures (JV’s), must not be disadvantaged in the procurement and are able to explain their circumstances in their responses.

 New entrants to the market will still be expected to demonstrate that they meet or (in the case of a bidder that has not yet traded), will meet the requirements of standardised statements.
 For a JV, formed of a group of independent organisations, all members of the JV should each respond to the questions.